outdreamer/build-a-cure-1/docs/specific/math_terms.md

 # Math terms

+- dont forget to fit these:
+	- ranking/adjacence
+	- outliers

 - map of set concepts to system analysis
 	- markov chain: where the set of possible new states is determined by current state & change rules (how to move pieces) & system limits (number of open spaces)